Vivarium is a descent into madness. It did my head in.

 - The Hummingbird Project – movie review

-- Resistance – movie review
+- A Real Pain – movie review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.